brotkrueml/schema/Documentation/Developer/MainEntity/Index.rst

 * You can set the view helper argument ``-isMainEntityOfWebPage`` only in the main type view helper, not in a child type view helper.
-* If the argument ``-isMainEntityOfWebPage`` is used in more the one view helper, the last definition is the winner and will be shown as main entity.
-The others are rendered as root types.